Close

 Get more information

-Find more information and resources to help you become your family’s best advocate on the EFMP Essentials Page.
+Find more information and resources to help you become your family’s best advocate.
 If you have questions about Medicaid waivers or need to know more about available services and supports, contact your installation EFMP Family Support Staff or a Military OneSource special needs specialty consultant through Military OneSource at 800-342-9647 or by live chat.